 HP Quality Center / ALM is now changed to Micro Focus Quality Center / ALM but still, the content on the page is valid on the new Micro Focus domain and tools as well

 Here we are at the end of the QC series.
 If you are here for the first time, I highly recommend you to go through all the Quality center tutorials published as of now.
 I’m sure after reading these tutorials you should be able to start using this tool on your live projects.
-You can also recommend it to management team for evaluation if you are thinking to introduce a test management tool on your project.
+You can also recommend it to a management team for evaluation if you are thinking to introduce a Test Management tool on your project.

 This last topic will help you use the inbuilt analysis feature of Quality Center in a way that reduces a lot of work on the tester or test manager’s end to explicitly record, collect and understand the data related to the entire QA process.

 The analysis feature in Micro Focus ALM/QC is so robust and extensive that I believe this is what makes many companies or projects to go for it.
 Nobody wants to go deeper into their projects without knowing how far you have come and how much longer you need to keep going or if you need to keep going at all.
 ALM provides excellent insights into this.